simonis/GraalJsTest/Notes.md

 While Mandrel is compatible with upstream OpenJDK, every new OpenJDK update release can introduce changes which require fixes to Mandrel (e.g. the [downport](https://github.com/openjdk/jdk17u/commit/a06047acce82f60b5ca193a7b2aa329ed24b46f4) of "[JDK-8168469: Memory leak in JceSecurity](https://bugs.openjdk.org/browse/JDK-8168469)" to JDK 17.0.10 caused a build failure in Mandrel which had to be fixed with "[[23.0] Mandrel 23.0 fails to build with JDK 17.0.10-EA](https://github.com/graalvm/mandrel/issues/607)").

-Mandrel as well as GraalVM requires a build JDK with static versions of the native libraries because they will be linked statically into the native image produced by the native image builder. since JDK 11, these static libraries can be created as follows:
+Mandrel as well as GraalVM requires a build JDK with static versions of the native libraries because they will be linked statically into the native image produced by the native image builder.
+Since JDK 11, these static libraries can be created as follows:

 ```bash
 $ git clone https://github.com/openjdk/jdk17u-dev